hjhart/exploring_backbone/README.md

 ## Productionizing:

 Once everything is ready for production, run `rake js:compile` and it will compile everything into the `public/assets` directory.
-Keep in mind that until you delete the javascript files within the `public/assets/` directory sinatra will _not_ be feeding the files within the `coffeescript` directory.
+Make sure your RACK_ENV is not set to 'development'

 ## Feedback: